-Spring Hunts: April 1 - May 15, each year.
-Hunt schedule: April 15 - May 5.
+Spring Hunts: April 1 - May 15 each year.
+Hunt schedule: April 16 - 30.

 Fall Hunts: October 25 - November 30 each year.
-Hunt schedule: October 25 - November 5th.
+Hunt schedule: October 25 - November 8.

 Arrival/departure point is Kodiak Airport, Alaska, where you will be met at the airport.
 Clients are responsible for commercial airline travel to/from Kodiak and air charter service to/from base camp.
-We suggest you arrive 1-2 days prior to your hunt commencing, to purchase Alaska hunting license, Brown/Grizzly bear tag, check-in with Kodiak ADF&G office, any additional hunting gear or personal items you may need.
+We suggest you arrive 1-2 days prior to your hunt commencing, to purchase Alaska hunting license, Brown/Grizzly bear tag, check-in with Kodiak ADF&G office, pick-up any additional hunting gear or personal items you may need.
 We assist clients in coordinating air charter service to/from base camp.
 Air charter fees are determined by type of float plane/aircraft (Cessna 206, Bush Hawk, DeHavilland Beaver) and length of flight.
 Air charter flights have passenger and weight restrictions.
 You may not hunt on the same-day-airborne.
-For departure schedule, recommend 1-2 days in Kodiak to check-in with ADF&G office, official bear sealng, taxidermy trophy care or expediting trophy from Kodiak to taxidermist of your choice.
+For departure schedule, recommend 1-2 days in Kodiak to check-in with ADF&G office, official bear sealing, taxidermy trophy care or expediting trophy from Kodiak to taxidermist of your choice.
 We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your commercial airline travel.

-Before and after hunt expenses, commercial flight, airfare charter, Alaska hunting license and locking-tags, hotels/meals, expediting trophy to taxidermist of choice, taxidermy trophy care, shipping, and gratuity.
+Hunt does not include: Before and after hunt expenses, commercial airfare, air charter fees, license and tags, hotels, expediting trophy, taxidermy trophy care, shipping, and gratuity.